Get your Scottish on!

 The tempting aroma of Scottish barbeque, fish & chips, meat pies and bridies fill the air,

-and mingle with traditional American hot dogs and hamburgers smoking on the grill.
+while traditional American hot dogs and hamburgers smoke on the grill.

 Plenty of merchandise vendors provide a wide variety of Scottish and Celtic wares.

 There's something for everyone - from gourmet foods to ancient weaponry to jewelry to t-shirts to piping supplies and so much more!

 Interested in becoming a Vendor?
 Contact our Secretary for more information!

 Heavy Athletics brings world class competitors from across the country to toss the Caber,

 the Hammer, the Weights and the Sheaf (no sheep are used or harmed in this event!).

 Watch as these kilted strongmen lift the Stones of Strength on Center Field!

 Our traditional Amateur Heavyweight Competition includes events for masters, women and men.